 Featured Neighborhoods in Bluffton

-- Hampton Lake: Hampton Lake is a beautiful 906-acre community that is centered around a 165-acre lake which residents use for fishing, boating or swimming.
+- Hampton Lake: Hampton Lake is a beautiful 906-acre community that is centered around a 165-acre lake that residents use for fishing, boating or swimming.
 The lake also boasts 15 miles of shoreline in addition to 7 miles of navigable waterways.
-The family-oriented neighborhood has garnered numerous awards, including America’s Best Community and fourth on a list by TopRetirements.com of the 100 Most Popular Communities in 2011.
-Amenities include a fitness center, dog park, spa, swim center, boat house and much more.
+The family-oriented neighborhood has garnered numerous awards, including America’s Best Community and forth on a list by TopRetirements.com of the 100 Most Popular Communities in 2011.
+Amenities include a fitness center, dog park, spa, swim center, boathouse and much more.

 - Old Town: Old Town is the historic center of Bluffton, which means that residents will have access to many of the tourist attractions in this area, from the old traditional-style Southern architecture to the many shops, restaurants and museums.

 While Bluffton is known by many for its historic tourist attractions, it’s also quite well known by golfing enthusiasts for its many highly rated golf courses.
 After all, the game of golf on any day of the week is right in line with Bluffton’s slow and steady lifestyle.
 The following are just a few of the excellent golf courses that you should definitely check out:

 - Eagle’s Pointe Golf Club: This golf course is one of the more popular courses among locals and tourists alike, and it is considered one of the most environmentally friendly courses in the area.
 The course progresses through oaks, pines and native coastal wetlands, making for a beautiful game filled with lowcountry scenery.

 - Crescent Pointe Golf Club: This Arnold Palmer Signature Course was named as the 2010 Golf Course of the Year by the Low Country Golf Course Owners Association.
 It was also named as the 7th best course in South Carolina on PGA’s official Facebook page.